miguelpernudo/miguelpernudo/README.md

 # Hi there, I'm Miguel 👋
 **Telematics Engineering student at UC3M.**

 I build and deploy declarative infrastructure, with a strong focus on network engineering and automation.
-I am currently developing a network tool for fully secure remote access and working on personal projects spanning from low-level hardware through Linux environments to *Infrastructure as Code*.
+I am currently developing a network tool for fully secure remote access and working on personal projects spanning from bare-metal hardware and host-level Linux to *IaC*.

 ---